Article updated on May 12, 2020.

 Product tours or Walkthroughs work pretty much like a GPS, but for websites.
 Interactive step-by-step messages that guide users through a specific workflow, highlighting the areas they need to go to achieve a certain goal.
 GoAnimates, for example, provides on-page tours to teach users how to create their first video.

-Tooltips are contextual help messages that are placed across a website or application to explain different features.
+Tooltips are contextual help messages that are placed across a website or application to explain different areas.
 You often see tooltips in form fields but platforms like Feedly use it to provide hints and highlight the hotspots they want users to notice.
 In the end, avoiding any confusion and improving the overall experience.

 How it can help my business?